Health Inequities, Social Determinants, and Intersectionality

 - Nakano Glenn, E. 2002.
 Unequal freedom: How race and gender shaped American citizenship and labor.
 Boston, MA: Harvard University Press.

 - NBER (National Bureau of Economic Research).
 2012.
 A summary overview of Moving to Opportunity: A random assignment housing mobility study in five U.S. cities.
 Moving to Opportunity for Fair Housing Program, Department of Housing and Urban Development.
-Available from: http://www.nber.org/mtopublic/MTO%20Overview%20Summary.pdf.
+Available at: http://www.nber.org/mtopublic/MTO%20Overview%20Summary.pdf (accessed August 5, 2020).

 - Palència, L., D. Malmusi, and C. Borrell.
 2014.
 Incorporating intersectionality in evaluation of policy impacts on health equity: A quick guide.
 Agencia de Salut Publica de Barcelona.
 CIBERESP.
-Available from: http://www.sophieproject.eu/pdf/Guide_intersectionality_SOPHIE.pdf.
+Available at: http://www.sophie-project.eu/pdf/Guide_intersectionality_SOPHIE.pdf (accessed August 5, 2020).

 - Román, M. J., and J. Flores, eds.
 2010.
 The Afro-Latin@ reader: History and culture in the United States.
 Durham, NC: Duke University Press.
 Saenz, R., & Morales, M. C. 2015.
 Latinos in the United States: diversity and change.
 John Wiley & Sons.